styleguidist/react-styleguidist/docs/GettingStarted.md

    **Note**: don’t forget `include` or `exclude` options for your Webpack loaders, otherwise they will interfere with Styleguidist’s loaders.
 Also do not include `node_modules` folder.

-4. Configure [React Transform HMR](https://github.com/gaearon/react-transform-hmr) (hot module replacement).
+4. Configure [hot module replacement](https://github.com/gaearon/react-transform-hmr).
 This is optional, but highly recommended.

-   Install React Transform for Babel (if you don't have it yet): `npm install --save-dev babel-preset-react-hmre`.
+   Install React Transform for Babel, if you don’t have it yet: `npm install --save-dev babel-preset-react-hmre`.

-   When you run the styleguidist server, `NODE_ENV` is set to `development` and when you build style guide `NODE_ENV` is set to `production`.
-You can use this fact to enable HMR only in development.
-So update your `.babelrc`:
+   When you run the Styleguidist server, `NODE_ENV` is set to `development` and when you build style guide `NODE_ENV` is set to `production`, so you can enable hot module replacement only in development.
+Update your `.babelrc`:

    ```json
    {